Andy1966/scratchpad/multi_video_capture/qt_multicamera/README.md

 The following image shows 6 running MP4 videos and two web cameras simultaneously as described.
 Each is in a separate widget, placed in a QGridLayout in a central widget of the QMainWindow.
 ![Screenshot_running_videos](https://user-images.githubusercontent.com/5513887/58373323-02e3f980-7f35-11e9-8d5e-978df4514471.png)

+## Videos not supplied

+As I do not want to distribute video the videos directory is empty.
+Simply download any video and put the name into the videoProperties.ini file.
+I used the clipcanvas_14348.mp4 video in the snapshot above and then copied renaming as 1..5 so I had size videos to test with.

+I googled free video and found https://www.veedybox.com/blog/32-resources-for-free-stock-videos/ and found https://coverr.co/ where I downloaded free videos for testing.